Skip to main content

 Common drain reasons

-If the drain reason starts with k8s:, it means SUNK has drained the node due to a Kubernetes-related event, such as the node being cordoned.
+The following sections describe common drain reasons grouped by source, and indicate whether the node typically recovers on its own or requires manual intervention.
+If the drain reason starts with k8s:, SUNK has drained the node due to a Kubernetes-related event, such as a cordoned node.
 Draining for these reasons is often temporary and resolves automatically.

-A drain reason of k8s: pod scheduled for deletion indicates that the node is waiting to update and will not accept new jobs to avoid disrupting active work.
+A drain reason of k8s: pod scheduled for deletion indicates that the node is waiting to update and doesn’t accept new jobs to avoid disrupting active work.
 This often appears on Slurm nodes when the Kubernetes NodeSet is updated.
-Once the Compute pod restarts, Slurm should undrain the node without any action needed from you.
+After the Compute pod restarts, Slurm undrains the node without any action needed from you.

-If the reason does not include k8s, this likely indicates a Slurm failure, and you may need to manually undrain the node after fixing any underlying problems.
-If the drain reason contains sunk:verify-undrain, the node will automatically be returned to service after passing the next hourly HPC Verification health check.
-If the node fails this health check, the underlying issue must be investigated.
+If the reason doesn’t include k8s, this likely indicates a Slurm failure, and you might need to manually undrain the node after fixing any underlying problems.
+If the drain reason contains sunk:verify-undrain, SUNK automatically returns the node to service after it passes the next hourly HPC Verification health check.
+If the node fails this health check, you must investigate the underlying issue.
 You can view the output of these health checks in the Node Details Grafana dashboard, or with the sn command.
 The following table lists common Slurm-related drain reasons:

 Drain reasonMeaningSafe to undrain?